maitria/mock-api-server/README.md

 ### Responding to Query Parameters

-If you have these two files:
+If you have these these three files:

     test/mock-api/v2/foobizzle.json
-    test/mock-api/v2/type=search,foobizzle.json
+    test/mock-api/v2/foobizzle.json?type=search
+    test/mock-api/v2/foobizzle.json?type=search&s=foo

-then `mock-api-server` will serve the second one when `type=search` is provided as a query parameter.
-Multiple query parameters can be encoded in the filename.
-`mock-api-server` will take the most specific matching file.
+then `mock-api-server` will serve the third one when `type=search` and `s=foo` are provided as query parameters.
+If only `type=search` is provided, the second one will be served--`mock-api-server` will take the most specific matching file.

-`%` can be used as a wildcard for query parameter values.
-It will match zero or more characters.
-For example, the following file:
+`*` can be used to match zero or more characters.
+For example, the following

-    test/mock-api/v2/type=%search%,foobizzle.json
+file:

+    test/mock-api/v2/foobizzle.json?type=*search*

 Will match requests with a query parameter `type` containing a value "search" or "index,search" or "search,index".

+Note that most shells will interpret `?`, `*`, and `&`, so to create these files, you will have to backslash them.
+For example:

+    $ touch test/mock-api/v2/foobizzle.json\?type=\*search\*\&s=foo